-In 2008 Happenstance Press published her full-length collection, Nearly the Happy Hour, this was the first full-length publication from this lively publisher.
+In 2008 Happenstance Press published her full-length collection, Nearly the Happy Hour; this was the first full-length publication from this lively publisher.
+Common Ground, also HappenStance Press, was published in 2014.
 Writing poetry, readings and reviewing (in that order), combined with membership of the Leicester-based women's poetry group SoundsWrite, are her favourite occupations.

 How to be Well-Versed in Poetry, ed.E O Parrott, Viking, 1990 and subsequently Penguin, 1991.
 ISBN 0-670-82327-9.

 Muse Strikes Back: a poetic response by women to men,

 ed.
 Katherine McAlpine and Gail White.
 USA, Story Line Press,

 Shame to Miss 3, ed.
 Anne Fine, Corgi Books, 2002.

 2005, ed.
 Karin Koller and Pat Corina, SoundsWrite Press,

 2006, ed.
 Karin Koller and D A Prince, SoundsWrite Press,

 all poems featured on this site remains with the